Midwest Technical Institute is a Military & Veteran-Friendly School

 - Joint Service Transcripts**

 Midwest Technical Institute will not take any of the four following actions toward any student using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
 Bill® (Ch.
-33) or Vocational Rehabilitation and Employment (Ch.
+33) or Veteran Readiness and Employment (Ch.
 31) benefits, while their payment from the United States Department of Veterans Affairs is pending to the educational institution:

 - Prevent enrollment;